DMaggsy/guitar-helper/README.md

 - HTML

  - Homepage

+     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/)

      ![Homepage HTML CHecker](documentation/homepage-html-checker.png)

  - How to learn page

+     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/)

      ![How to learn HTML Checker](documentation/htl-html-checker.png)

  - What to buy page

+     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/)

      ![What to buy HTML Checker](documentation/wtb-html-checker.png)

  - Where to buy page

+     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/)

      ![Where to buy HTML Checker](documentation/wheretb-html-checker.png)

  - Contact us page

+     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/)

      ![Contact us HTML Checker](documentation/contact-html-checker.png)

 ## Accessability and perfomance